JeanMaximilienCadic/FastPoseFPN/README.md

 Thanks for the author of the following repository https://github.com/IcewineChen/pytorch-MultiPoseNet that I reused as a starting point.

- Email me at contact@9dw-lab.com for any questions.
+For any question please contact me at j.cadic@protonmail.ch